 Like many of you, I’ve had a long and winding relationship with exercise.

-As a kid, I was a classic tomboy — always outside, competing with the neighborhood boys, and thriving on the field.
+As a kid, I was a classic tomboy — always outside, competing with the neighborhood boys, and happiest when I was playing sports.
 Movement gave me a way to be myself before I even knew who that was.
-As a queer kid in the 80s and 90s, sports weren’t just an outlet, they were my safe space.
-A place where I could shine, belong, and feel fully alive.
+As a queer kid in the 80s and 90s, sports gave me confidence, community, and a sense of belonging.

 In high school, I found distance running and never looked back.
 I loved my cross country and track teams.
 In both high school and college, my teammates were my people.
 Running became my outlet, my identity, and my therapy.
 I pushed myself hard — sometimes maybe too hard.
 My form was, in a word, terrible.
 My knees caved in, my legs kicked out, and my teammates lovingly said I looked like a dying horse when I ran.
 But I was fast, so I figured it didn’t matter.

-It did matter, but I didn’t realize it until I started to age.
+It did matter, but I didn’t realize it until my body stopped letting me get away with it.

-In my 20’s I started teaching at a therapeutic high school where I also coached running and strength training.
-My own running continued to keep me sane, grounded, and connected to myself.
-But as I approached thirty, things started to change.
+In my twenties, I was teaching at a therapeutic high school and coaching running and strength training.
+My own running continued to keep me sane, grounded and connected to my community.
+But as I entered my 30s, things started to change.
 If I ran too many days in a row, my hip or knee would hurt.
 I found myself running less and less to avoid injury.

-Then, in my 30s, life changed in some big ways.
+Around that time, my life changed in some big ways.
 I shifted careers, had a child, and stopped exercising almost entirely.
 I went from being on my feet all day as a teacher to sitting at a computer full-time as a web developer.
 My energy dropped.
 My body felt foreign.
 None of my old workout strategies worked anymore.
-If I tried to push myself by running or hitting the gym like I used to I got hurt.
+If I tried to get out of my rut by running or hitting the gym like I used to, I’d get hurt.
 Then I’d stop.
 Then I’d feel worse.

 Approaching 40, I hit a wall.
 I needed something different.